DSDanielPark/quick-show/README.md

 ![Pypi Version](https://img.shields.io/pypi/v/quickshow.svg)
 ![Code convention](https://img.shields.io/badge/code%20convention-pep8-violet)

-Quick-Show is a package that allows you to easily and quickly draw plots. <br>
+Quick-Show helps you draw plots quickly and easily. <br>
-Quick Show is an abstraction using popular libraries such as sklearn and matplotlib, so it is very light and convenient. <br><br>
+It is an abstraction using popular libraries such as Scikit-Learn and MatPlotLib, thus it is very light and convenient. <br><br>
 `Note`: Quick-Show is sub-modules of other packages to manage quickshow more lightly and use more widly.
-*This is a project under development as a submodule.
+*This is a project under development.
 With the end of the project, We plan to provide documents in major version 1 and sphinx.
 It is **NOT** recommended to use prior to major version 1.*

 <br>